-20.4 All CCTV footage will be kept for two weeks: the SLT is responsible for keeping the records secure and allowing access.
+20.4.
+All CCTV footage will be kept for two weeks for security purposes; the SLT is responsible for keeping the records secure and allowing access.

 20.5.
 The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them.